open-component-model/ocm/docs/names/accessmethods.md

 their implementations to support own local environments.

-Because of this extensibility, the names of access methods must be globally unique, also.
+Because of this extensibility, the names of access methods must be globally unique.

-Like for [resource types](resourcetypes.md) there are two flavors of method names:
+Like for [resource types](resourcetypes.md), there are two flavors of method names:

 - centrally provided access methods